HysteriaBee/GG-Camera-Shake/README.md

 | :------------- |:-------------|
 | sourcePosition: Vector3     | World position of the source of the shake. |
 | attenuateStrength: boolean     | Change strength depending on distance from the camera? |

+Leaving the overload nil will default to direction being equal to Displacement.New(Vector3.zero, Vector3.new(1,1,0))

 ### Params